This week, planning permission was granted for a new Sport & Leisure Centre in Winchester.

 Sustainability is central to the project.
 Winchester City Council is aiming for an ‘Excellent’ BREEAM rating which very few leisure centres across the country have achieved.
 It will have a range of features including air source heat pumps, solar panels and a combined heat and power system.

-On securing planning permission, Mike Harris (Senior Associate Town Planner), commented:
+On securing planning permission, Graham Stephens (Director), commented:

 This project will ensure that the residents of Winchester and the surrounding district will benefit from high-quality facilities, improving their ability to follow a healthy and active lifestyle.
 For those wishing to take their activity to a competitive level, the facilities will support a wide range of existing sports clubs present in the city.
 Ultimately, this project will deliver a high-quality civic building befitting of the city.